-(g) Access to records.
-The citizen participation plan must require the State to provide its residents, public agencies, and other interested parties with reasonable and timely access to information and records relating to the State's AFH, consolidated plan and use of assistance under the programs covered by this part during the preceding 5 years.

-(h) Complaints.
-The citizen participation plan shall describe the State's appropriate and practicable procedures to handle complaints from its residents related to the consolidated plan, consolidated plan amendments, the AFH, any revisions to the AFH, and the performance report.
-At a minimum, the citizen participation plan shall require that the State must provide a timely, substantive written response to every written resident complaint, within an established period of time (within 15 working days, where practicable, if the State is a CDBG grant recipient).

-(i) Use of citizen participation plan.
+- (g) Access to records.
+The citizen participation plan must require the state to provide citizens, public agencies, and other interested parties with reasonable and timely access to information and records relating to the state's consolidated plan and the state's use of assistance under the programs covered by this part during the preceding five years. - (h) Complaints.
+The citizen participation plan shall describe the State's appropriate and practicable procedures to handle complaints from citizens related to the consolidated plan, amendments, and performance report.
+At a minimum, the citizen participation plan shall require that the State must provide a timely, substantive written response to every written citizen complaint, within an established period of time (within 15 working days, where practicable, if the State is a CDBG grant recipient). - (i) Use of citizen participation plan.
 The State must follow its citizen participation plan.

-(Approved by the Office of Management and Budget under control number 2506-0117)

-[60 FR 1896, Jan.
+(Approved by the Office of Management and Budget under control number 2506-0117) [60 FR 1896, Jan.
 5, 1995, as amended at 71 FR 6963, Feb.
 9, 2006; 76 FR 75968, Dec.
-5, 2011; 80 FR 42363, July 16, 2015; 81 FR 91011, Dec.
-16, 2016]
+5, 2011]